-These ideas are often easier to understand than the more precise and scientific definitions used in orthodox or Western medicine because Chinese medicine uses words we all use in everyday speech.
+These ideas are often easier to understand than the more precise and scientific definitions in Western medicine because Chinese medicine uses words we all use in everyday speech.

 Although in Chinese Medicine these ideas are used in a technical sense, it’s not hard to apply them to ourselves.

 It’s a problem for Western medicine, which can’t absorb or use the Chinese traditions until it finds some scientific basis for them: until then, Chinese medicine remains at best a ‘pseudoscience‘.

 On the other hand, Chinese medicine quickly saw the ideas and advantages of Western medicine, and welcomed it with open arms.